Geology of Sudan

 The geology of Sudan formed primarily in the Precambrian, as igneous and metamorphic crystalline basement rock.
-Ancient terranes and inliers were intruded with granites, granitoids as well as volcanic rocks.
-Units of all types were deformed, reactivated, intruded and metamorphosed during the Proterozoic Pan-African orogeny.
+Ancient terranes and inliers were intruded with granites, granitoids, and volcanic rocks.
+Units of all types were deformed, reactivated, intruded, and metamorphosed during the Proterozoic Pan-African orogeny.
 Dramatic sheet flow erosion prevented almost any sedimentary rocks from forming during the Paleozoic and Mesozoic.
-From the Mesozoic into the Cenozoic the formation of the Red Sea depression and complex faulting led to massive sediment deposition in some locations and regional volcanism.
-Sudan has petroleum, chromite, salt, gold, limestone and other natural resources.
+From the Mesozoic into the Cenozoic, the formation of the Red Sea depression and complex faulting led to massive sediment deposition in some locations and regional volcanism.
+Sudan has petroleum, chromite, salt, gold, limestone, and other natural resources.

-Stratigraphy, tectonics & geologic history
+Stratigraphy, tectonics, and geologic history

 The oldest rocks in Sudan are igneous and metamorphic inlier areas formed in the Precambrian and reactivated by the Pan-African orogeny.
-Examples include the Nuba mountains, Darfur block and the rocks beneath the Nubian and Bayuda deserts.
+Examples include the Nuba mountains, Darfur block, and the rocks beneath the Nubian and Bayuda deserts.
 In the two deserts, metasedimentary rocks were intruded by granitoids and turned to migmatite during the Pan-African orogeny.
 The Red Sea Hills preserve gneiss, metamorphosed to amphibolite grade in the sequence of metamorphic facies and metasediments together with ophiolite assemblages.
 Fragments of the East Saharan Craton form exotic terranes near Haya, southwest of Port Sudan in the Red Sea Hills.
 These rock units include quartzite and marble formed between 800 and 900 million years ago as a passive continental margin.